On the singular position-dependent mass: The singular PDM

 The PDM behaves as a lattice defect, inducing a continuous mass spectrum at $x=0$.
 One highlights that each atom (red dots) is subject to a restoring force, thus behaving quantum harmonic oscillators.
 Moreover, $x_0$ represents the equilibrium spacing between neighboring atoms.
 Mathematically, we described our system using the PDM, namely,

 Here, $m_0$ has mass dimensions and describes the intensity of the effective mass.
 Furthermore, $x_0$ represents the equilibrium spacing between lattice sites.
 We present the PDM varying $m_0$ (keeping $x_0$ constant) and varying $x_0$ (keeping $m_0$ constant), respectively, in Fig. \ref{LFig1}[(a) and (b)].
+It is crucial to highlight that one can find some studies on the singular mass profiles in the literature \cite{Vakarchuk,ADAlhaidari,SMIkhdair}.
+For instance, the singular PDM can describe an electron confined by electromagnetic fields.
+Indeed, in this framework, this mass profile arises due to the multipole expanse, see Ref. \cite{Vakarchuk}.